GeoTopChristy/HCPdm/README.md

 ### 4. Signature obstruction

 This approach has been Mathematica-programmed.
-We provide in the folder SigPart the notebook for <!--P_17 in the family of HCP48, -->P_322 in the family of **HCP59** as an example.
+Due to the size of documents, we provide seperately at [SigPart](https://pan.baidu.com/s/1YE8Gg6j6vV0qPvqOagtGQw?pwd=3dfn) the notebooks for the polytope P<sub>17</sub> in the family of **chcp48**, and the P<sub>322</sub> in the family of **chcp59** as examples.
 The strategies are more complicated in the **HCP48** case for the amount of SEILper matrices even reach 325,957 over some polytope.
 See Section 6 in corresponding paper for details.

 # How to use
 run the main.py in pyFile.